ntu-aris/ntu_viral_dataset/sensors_and_usage.md

 </p>
 <p style="text-align: center;">Fig 2.
 The IMU frame of reference </p> <a name="fig-hardware"></a>

-Internally, a filter fuses gyroscope, acceleration, and magnetic field measuremnts and outputs the orientation result on the `/imu/imu` topic.
+Internally, a filter fuses gyroscope, acceleration, and magnetic field measurements and outputs the orientation result on the `/imu/imu` topic.
 Though our dataset does not have orientation groundtruth, user can consider this orientation estimate as one.

 ## Cameras
 The two cameras are externally triggered to capture images at the same time.
 For images triggered at the same time, their time stamps are different by **at most 3 ms**.
 This satisfies the default hardcoded threshold in VINS-Fusion.
 See our tutorial on how to run VINS-Fusion with the dataset [here]().